 The Relativity Community site is an online e-discovery community giving you the chance to connect with other members, hear about news and events, and get answers to your Relativity questions.
 With members from across the e-discovery universe—from attorneys to litigation support professionals, developers, and IT professionals—the Community is the place to gain a wide range of perspectives.

 Anyone can create an account in the Community to join conversations and ask questions.
-The e-Discover the News group offers updates and discussions around the latest e-discovery and legal technology news.
+Jump in today to get started, share knowledge, and contribute to Relativity's product roadmap.